erinnerim/pluralbug/README.md

         Note, you may need to install python, pip, and virtualenv in order for this to work.
     3.  `source ./venv/bin/activate` to activate the newly created virtual environment.
         Note, depending on your terminal emulator, this will likely prepend a `(venv)` to your command prompt, so you know the virtual environment is now active.
-    4.  `pip install -e .` to, according to nio-template, "properly install this script into your python environment".
+    4. (Optional) `pip install -e .` to, according to nio-template, "properly install this script into your python environment".
+This is not strictly necessary for pluralbug to function, but allows the script to be called more conveniently from CLI.
 4. With this virtual environment still activated, the execute the `./pluralbug_run` command.
 5. Invite the pluralbug user to a matrix room.

-<a id="org7eda6c9"></a>
+<a id="orgfe92cba"></a>

 ### Notes on Current Limitations and Further Improvements